Luke McCown: Jacksonville Jaguars

 On September 5, 2009, McCown was traded to the Jacksonville Jaguars in exchange for a seventh round 2010 draft pick.
 He was the backup to starting quarterback David Garrard, seeing limited action in three games.
-He was active but did not play in 13 contests.
+McCown was active but did not play in 13 contests.

 In 2010, he played in the fourth quarter of the second game against the San Diego Chargers, completing 11 of 19 passes for 120 yards, but suffered a season-ending knee injury with 41 seconds remaining.
 He was placed on the injured reserve list on September 21.

 On September 6, 2011, five days before the 2011 regular season opener, Jacksonville announced they were cutting Garrard and that McCown would succeed him as starter for the season opener.
 He made his first start as a Jaguar in the season opener against the Tennessee Titans, completing 17 of 24 passes for 175 yards.
 On September 18, McCown was benched in favor of Blaine Gabbert, after posting the lowest passer rating (1.8) for a starting quarterback in club history.
 He appeared in four games with two starts, completing 30 of 56 attempts for 296 yards and four interceptions.